 Prohibition failed to x the problems, and clearing out the St. Croix district’s saloons and brothels in the 1930s increased the Bowery’s marginalized population.
 After World War II, the area became home to pensionless retirees and traumatized young men returned from battle.
 Many suffered from alcoholism and mental health problems.

-In the 1950s urban renewal projects swept the nation, trying to eliminate perceived blighted areas to increase urban business opportunities while populations moved out of cities and into suburbs.
-Duluth targeted the Bowery with its Gateway Urban Renewal Project.
-The city began purchasing and condemning almost every building in the Bowery and many on First Street west of Fifth Avenue.
+In the 1950s urban renewal programs across the nation attempted to eliminate areas perceived to be blighted in order to increase urban business opportunities as populations spread outward into suburbs.
+Duluth’s Gateway Urban Renewal Project targeted the Bowery.
+The city began purchasing and condemning buildings in and adjacent to the Bowery up to First Street.
 By 1970, nearly all had fallen.

 While the razed buildings included architectural and cultural land- marks like the Lyceum, the Spalding, and the Soo Line Depot, most were insignificant.
 Others had indeed contributed to the Bowery’s problems.
 They included the Cleft Hotel, Grace Hotel, Saratoga Hotel, Perovich Hotel, Hill Hotel, Hotel Liberty, Royal Hotel, Park Hotel, First Street Hotel, Sixth Avenue Hotel, Fifth Avenue Hotel and Lamplighter Lounge, Rex Hotel and Eagle Tavern, Salena Hotel and Tavern, The Classy Lumberjack, Green’s Crystal Terrace, Pal’s Corner Tavern, Soder’s Bar, the original Club Saratoga, and the Union Liquor Depot.
 But their destruction simply displaced the problems, as Bowery inhabitants moved to the West End and eastern downtown along First Street.